MQZakir/Horologica_E-commerce_App/README.md

    (View -> Server Explorer, Add Database Connection -> Microsoft SQL Server).
 7. Build the solution and run the project in Visual Studio.

-To just run the application on your machine:

-1. Open the folder named 'HoroLogica_App'.
-2. Direct to bin -> Debug -> net8.0-windows -> SWE5201_AssingmentV3.exe

 ## Application Overview